Abder-rrazzak/MLOps-template/README.md

 # MLOps Template | GPU-Ready Python Environment

 ## 1. Overview

 This repository provides a **production-ready MLOps template** optimized for GPU and Python 3.11.
-It is designed for machine learning and deep learning projects using **PyTorch**, **TensorFlow**, and **Hugging Face**, and includes CI/CD pipelines, Docker integration, and virtual environment management.
+It is designed for machine learning and deep learning projects using **PyTorch**, **TensorFlow**, and **Hugging Face**, including CI/CD pipelines, Docker integration, and virtual environment management.

 Key benefits: